SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-batch.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-batch.png')} alt="Thumbnail icon" width="50"/>

-Azure Batch runs large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
+[Azure Batch](https://learn.microsoft.com/en-us/azure/batch/) runs large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
 This integration helps in monitoring health of the nodes; creation, update, and deletion events of individual Batch resources, such as a pool or task; and tracking the state (start/fail/complete) of jobs and tasks.

-For more details on Azure Batch, refer to the Azure Batch [documentation](https://learn.microsoft.com/en-us/azure/batch/).

 ## Log and Metric types

 For Azure Batch, you can collect the following logs and metrics:

-* **Service Logs**.
+* **[Service Logs](https://learn.microsoft.com/en-us/azure/batch/batch-diagnostics#service-log-events)**.
 Events emitted by the Batch service during the lifetime of an individual resource such as a pool or task.
-Logs events collected are listed [here](https://learn.microsoft.com/en-us/azure/batch/batch-diagnostics#service-log-events).
-* **Batch account metrics**: Metrics at the Batch account level.
-Metrics collected are listed [here](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-batch-batchaccounts-metrics).
+* **[Batch account metrics](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-batch-batchaccounts-metrics)**.
+Metrics at the Batch account level.

 ## Setup